Click here for the home page

 Hitler knew from experience that German soldiers did best when they moved fast, avoiding bloody slugging matches like the ones that characterized World War I. But how could they overcome the immense firepower of automatic weapons in the hands of a defending force?
 During the last war, the tank was the best solution, so the generals wanted more tanks, and most planned on using them the same way they had done in 1918: advancing with the infantry, taking out points of resistance that were too tough for the foot soldiers to handle.
 However, one German general, Heinz Guderian, had a different idea.
 During the 1920s he wrote several papers that proposed motorizing and armoring all the elements of a normal division (infantry, artillery and engineers) so that they could work alongside tanks without slowing them down.
 The end result, a special panzer (armored) division, turned the tank concept around; now infantry supported the tanks, rather than the other way around.
 Panzer divisions would be very expensive--to pay for them, the rest of the German army would have to use horse-drawn transport for years to come--but Guderian believed that with half a dozen of them he could make war a matter of movement again.

 In 1933, Guderian showed Hitler the first experimental panzer unit.
 "That's what I want," exclaimed the excited Führer, and he gave his full support to Guderian's panzer-building program.
 As a result, all six of the armored divisions Guderian had requested were ready in time for the invasion of Poland.
 One division was based in Pomerania, and one was based in East Prussia, forming Army Group North, while four divisions formed Army Group South in Silesia.
 The Pomeranian and three of the Silesian divisions were under orders to converge on Warsaw as fast as possible, before the French and British could counterattack on Germany's western frontier (see Chapter 15, footnote #17).
-The East Prussian and the fourth Silesian division would go for Brest-Litovsk, 120 miles east of Warsaw.
+The East Prussian and the fourth Silesian division would go for Brest-Litovsk, a town 120 miles east of Warsaw.

 The German strategy in Poland